QuCo84/sd-bee/readme.md

 The SD bee package provides the PHP programs for setting up a SD bee server.
 It uses resources available from the sd-bee.com website and has a modular design so it can be adapted to different cloud environments.
 The admin user, created automatically, is setup with an initial "Get started" task.

-For modifiying Javascript code used on the client side, please see the "SD bee client" project on GitHub (available march 2023).
-For configuring and extending Services available to SD bee apps, please see the "SD bee services" project on GitHub (available april 2023).
+For modifiying Javascript code used on the client side, please see the "sdbee-client" project on GitHub.
+For configuring and extending Services available to SD bee apps, please see the "sdbee-service-gateway" project on GitHub.

 For all enquires and assistance, please fill in the contact form at www.sd-bee.com (padlock or Start button)